chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 {:.proof}

 **Remark**{:.label #flowlines}
   The above proof is algebraic, but there is a simple geometric intuition.
 Gradient flowlines are [orthogonal](https://dsgissin.github.io/blog/assets/images/implicit_regularization/line_identity_param_grad_bw.png) to the subspace of all possible solutions.
-(Complete this.)
+Therefore, if we start gradient flow from the origin, then the shortest path to the set of feasible solutions is the straight line segment orthogonal to this subspace, which means that the final answer is the interpolator with minimum $L_2$ norm.
 {:.remark}

 Great!
 For the squared error loss, the path of gradient descent always leads to the lowest-norm solution, regardless of the training dataset.